- Membership Application:

-For many years the collection was housed on the top floor of Stimson Memorial Hall.
-In 1978 the move was made to the second floor of Pennell Institute until 2009 when it was moved to the Old Town Hall on Main Street while renovations are conducted on the Pennell Institute.
-In 1973 the Society was incorporated.
+For many years, the collection was housed on the top floor of Stimson Memorial Hall.
+In 1978, the move was made to the second floor of Pennell Institute until 2009 when it was moved to the Old Town Hall on Main Street while renovations were conducted on the Pennell Institute.
+In 1973, the Society was incorporated.

-The Museum is open on special 'Open House' days, and on request.
+Gray Historical Society is open most Thursday mornings from 9:30 AM until noon.
+Watch for the yellow and white OPEN sign in the front of the building.
+They are also open on advertised 'Open House' days, and by appointment.
 Here you will find collections of pictures, books, letters, manuscripts, and a variety of artifacts of historical or public interest.
 Special collections include:

 - Memorabilia of the Portland-Lewiston Interurban Railroad, 1914-1933